National Institute of Allergy and Infectious Diseases: Achievements

 More recently, NIAID-funded scientists found that testing at-risk infants for HIV and then giving ART immediately to those who test positive dramatically reduces rates of illness and death.
 HIV-infected infants were four times less likely to die if given ART immediately after they were diagnosed with HIV, when compared with the standard of care (beginning ART in infants when they showed signs of HIV illness or a weakened immune system).

 This finding helped influence the World Health Organization (WHO) to change its guidelines for treating HIV-infected infants.
 The guidelines now strongly recommend starting ART in all children under age 2 immediately after they have been diagnosed with HIV, regardless of their health status.

+In 2020, the NIAID Office of Communications & Government Relations' News & Science Writing Branch published an HIV Language Guide, "designed to help NIAID staff communicate with empowering rather than stigmatizing language" and it was quickly recognized that it has value beyond NIAID.
+A draft of the 2024 update was widely circulated, to incorporate feedback from community groups and was published in April 2024 using person-first language, but was removed from the NIAID website shortly after the second inauguration of Donald Trump in January 2025, with some commentators suggesting this is as a result of language in the guide around transgender and gender nonconforming people being in contravention of President Trump's executive order "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government".

+In 2023, NIAID Office of Data Science and Emerging Technologies (ODSET) created the NIAID Data Discovery Portal to enhance the reuse of data and enable faster development of diagnostics, therapeutics, and vaccines.
+The NIAID Data Discovery Portal focuses on the findability of data, aggregating resources across numerous sources, including NIAID-supported repositories and general biomedical repositories.

 Clinical training programs

 NIAID offers three-year fellowships for medical trainees in allergy/immunology and infectious diseases.
 These Accreditation Council for Graduate Medical Education (ACGME)-accredited fellowships provide intensive clinical training and research mentorship in clinical and basic science laboratories.
-Both NIAID fellowship training programs include one full year of clinical responsibilities including two or three months of the first year caring for patients at the NIH Clinical Center, the nation's largest hospital devoted to clinical research.
-The subsequent two years are dedicated to research.

 Allergy and immunology

 The Allergy and Immunology Clinical Fellowship Program is open to physicians who are on track to complete an approved internal medicine or pediatric medicine residency program.
-Fellows are eligible to sit for the Board of Allergy and Immunology certification examination after two years.
-Kelly Stone is the director of the fellowship training program.

 Infectious diseases

 The Infectious Diseases Fellowship Program is open to physicians who have completed three years of an internal medicine residency program in the United States or Canada.
-Fellows are eligible to sit for the ABIM Infectious Disease certification examination after two years.
-Christa Zerbe is currently the program director for the Infectious Diseases Fellowship Program.